-There are pre-med advisors within UAR available to help you with your ideas, coursework planning, long-term objectives, and options for gaining experience.
+There are pre-med advisors available to help you with your ideas, coursework planning, long-term objectives, and options for gaining experience.

-All current students who are interested in pursuing a pre-health career are encouraged to make an appointment to meet with one of the pre-health advisors.
+All current students and alumni who are interested in pursuing a pre-health career are encouraged to make an appointment to meet with one of the pre-health advisors.
 It is a good idea to seek up-to-date advising from these advisors more than once per year.

-Pre-health advisors meet with Stanford students and provide advice in a variety of formats:
+Pre-health advisors meet with Stanford students and alumni and provide advice in a variety of formats:

 - Individually, in one-on-one advising sessions (these sessions are available to current Stanford students and alumni only): To make an appointment, click here.

 - In a group setting for a variety of programs throughout the year.

-For announcements, upcoming events, and other opportunities, join the pre-med mail list for your class year (to hear from UAR advisors) and Stanford Pre-med Association (SPA) mail list (to hear from SPA, a student-run organization).
+For announcements, upcoming events, and other opportunities, join the pre-med mail list for your class year (to hear from Academic advisors) and Stanford Pre-med Association (SPA) mail list (to hear from SPA, a student-run organization).

 We are piloting a Pre-Med Canvas site (current Stanford Students only).
 To be added to the site, please submit this webform.